 The model I tested was the 4G-only model, which is only available in select markets, not including North America.
-This variant goes for £849/€959, which is slightly more palatable if you’re not interested in future-proofing your phone with 5G data speeds.
+This variant went for £849/€959, which is slightly more palatable if you’re not interested in future-proofing your phone with 5G data speeds.
 I’m not sure you should have to force yourself to make that additional compromise, but it’s there for those that can buy it.

 Samsung Galaxy Note 20 review: Should you buy it?

-Taking the inexplicably high price aside, the Galaxy Note 20 is an exercise in playing things safe to a fault.
+Taking the inexplicably high launch price aside, the Galaxy Note 20 is an exercise in playing things safe to a fault.
 Perhaps imagined as the low-key counterpart to the Note 20 Ultra — a phone we already deemed to be a little uninspiring.
 Instead, you’re just left wondering what on Earth happened during the decision-making process to result in such an underbaked final product.